 This equipment is closed-loop, like the options we install, but we put them at the bottom of a pond or lake.
 Much like below-ground, pond and lake temperatures are extremely stable at the bottom.

 How Large Does My Pond or Lake Need to Be?

 For a standard home, you’ll need a 1/2- to ¾-acre body of water that’s at least 8 feet deep.

-Our skilled team at Church Services can confirm if your pond is a match for a geothermal system.
-We’ll give you a complimentary quote once we’ve checked out your pond—and we’ll make a design just for your home.
+Our skilled team at Church Services can decide if your pond is a match for a geothermal system.
+We’ll provide you with a no-cost quote once we’ve checked out your pond—and we’ll make a design just for your home.